-12.5 As stated earlier on in this Handbook, the provision in Article 2(2) serves the particularly important function of ensuring the continuity of protection for individuals who fall under the scope of the 1996 Convention and subsequently the 2000 Convention.

-C. Relationship between the 2000 Convention and the 2006 UN Convention on the Rights of Persons with Disabilities

-- 12.6 As has already been mentioned, the 2000 Convention and the UNCRPD are complementary instruments.
-The 2000 Convention furthers some important objectives of the UNCRDP.
-For example, the Convention supports the implementation of Article 12 on the right to equal recognition everywhere before the law.
-Through provisions such as those on powers of representation under Article 15, the Convention supports States Parties to the UNCRPD in taking "appropriate measures to provide access by persons with disabilities to the support they may require in exercising their legal capacity". - 12.7 By establishing a system of Central Authorities, the 2000 Convention also gives effect to Article 32 on international co-operation and its promotion.

-D. How does the 2000 Convention affect the operation of other instruments?
-Article 49
+- 12.5 As stated earlier en-in this Handbook, the provision in Article 2(2) serves the particularly important function of ensuring the continuity of protection for individuals who fall under the scope of the 1996 Convention and subsequently the 2000 Convention.528 - C. Relationship between the 2000 Convention and the 2006 UN Convention on the Rights of Persons with Disabilities - As has already been mentioned, the 2000 Convention and the UNCRPD are complementary instruments.
+The 2000 Convention furthers some important objectives of the UNCRPDP.
+For example, the Convention supports the implementation of Article 12 of the UNCRPD on the right to equal recognition everywhere before the law.
+Through provisions such as those on powers of representation under Article 15, the Convention supports States Parties to the UNCRPD in taking "appropriate measures to provide access by persons with disabilities to the support they may require in exercising their legal capacity".
+531 - 12.7 By establishing a system of Central Authorities, the 2000 Convention also gives effect to Article 32 on international co-operation and its promotion.532 - D. How does the 2000 Convention affect the operation of other instruments?

-- 12.8 The 2000 Convention does not affect the operation of any international instrument previously ratified by Contracting Parties, which contains provisions on matters governed by the Convention, unless a declaration to the contrary is made by the Contracting Parties to such instruments. - 12.9 The Convention also does not affect the possibility for one or more Contracting Parties to conclude agreements which contain, in respect of adults habitually resident in any of the States Parties to such agreements, provisions on matters governed by the 2000 Convention.
-Such agreements may be concluded between Contracting Parties or between Contracting Parties and third parties (i.e., non-Contracting Parties). - 12.10 Any agreements concluded by Contracting Parties on matters falling within the scope of the 2000 Convention will not affect the application of the Convention between those Contracting Parties and other Contracting Parties who are not parties to such agreements.
-In other words, although Contracting Parties have the freedom to conclude separate agreements among themselves, they may not use these agreements as an opportunity to free themselves from obligations towards other Contracting Parties which are not parties to those separate agreements. - 12.11 Although Article 49(2) is limited to those agreements in respect of adults habitually resident in any of the Contracting Parties which concluded them, Article 49(3) leaves open the possibility of separate agreements concerning adults not necessarily having their habitual residence in a Contracting Party.
-However, this possibility is conditional upon such agreements not having an effect on the operation of the 2000 Convention.
+Article 49 - 12.8 The 2000 Convention does not affect the operation of any international instrument previously ratified by Contracting Parties, which contains provisions on matters governed by the Convention, unless a declaration to the contrary is made by the Contracting Parties to such instruments.533 - 12.9 The Convention also does not affect the possibility for one or more Contracting Parties to conclude agreements which contain, in respect of adults habitually resident in any of the States Parties to such agreements, provisions on matters governed by the 2000 Convention.534 Such agreements may be concluded between Contracting Parties or between Contracting Parties and third parties (i.e., non-Contracting Parties). - 12.10 Any agreements concluded by Contracting Parties on matters falling within the scope of the 2000 Convention will not affect the application of the Convention between those Contracting Parties and other Contracting Parties who are not parties to such agreements.535 In other words, although Contracting Parties have the freedom to conclude separate agreements among themselves, they may not use these agreements as an opportunity to free themselves from obligations towards other Contracting Parties which are not parties to those separate agreements. - 12.11 Although Article 49(2) is limited to those agreements in respect of adults habitually resident in any of the Contracting Parties which concluded them, Article 49(3) leaves open the possibility of separate agreements concerning adults not necessarily having their habitual

-&lt;sup>437 See Chapter 3, paras 3.10 - 3.13.
+528 See Chapter 3, paras 3.10 - 3.13.